sbweber/npc-game/README.md

 # npc-game
-Final Fantasy-style RPG about the NPCs in a Final Fantasy-style RPG.
+Final Fantasy-style Role-Playing Game about the unimportant non-player characters inhabiting the world in a traditional example of such a game.
 Multiplatform via Simple Directmedia Layer (SDL2) C++ Library.

 Code by Samuel Weber (siflux, sbweber).

 Default keys:
 Arrow keys: Move around the map.